ascend-io/ascend-community/ottos_expeditions/README.md

 ### 4. Build & Run the Project

 Repeat the same process as the previous expeditions to build the project.
-Once the build is complete, run the **route_difficulty_success_prediction** flow to see your changes.
+Once the build is complete, you can run the **route_difficulty_success_prediction** flow.

 ### 5. Congratulations!
 Fantastic job making it to the end of expedition 4!
 The different "views" on the way to the top sure are great, huh?
 Let's keep going!